 A K-style five-inch gutter has a capacity of 5,520 square feet.
-This is far less than our required drainage capacity.
-Instead, the six-inch K-style gutter with a capacity of 7,960 square feet must be used.
+Unfortunately, this is far less than our required drainage capacity of 6,615.
+So the six-inch K-style gutter with a capacity of 7,960 square feet must be used.

 Ground Saturation Challenges

-However, the rain is also falling directly on your lawn and around your foundation.
-All this water results in saturated soil, which forms underground water that is moving toward your basement or crawl space.
+Even so, the rain is also falling directly on your lawn and around your foundation.
+This results in saturated soil, which forms an underground water flow that is moving toward your basement or crawl space.

-This happens due to the clay bowl effect.
-This effect is a natural result of removing soil when constructing the foundation and then backfilling around the finished basement or crawl space.
+This happens due to the clay bowl effect, which is the result of removing soil when constructing the foundation and then backfilling around the finished basement or crawl space.
 That backfilled soil has a different drainage factor from the rest of your landscape.
-As a result, water has an easier time moving through that soil while seeking ways to enter through cracks or other openings.
+As a result, water has an easier time moving through it while seeking ways to enter through cracks or other openings.

 Effective drainage around your foundation is the starting point.
-Your home may also require basement or crawl space waterproofing including interior drainage and sump pump systems.
+Your home may also require basement or crawl space waterproofing including interior drainage along with a sump pump system.

 Water Damage Repair Costs